RealsearchGroup/RealsearchGroup.github.io/_projects/supply-chain-security.md

 - ML model to identify Which practices are most important to understand the relationship between security practices and vulnerability counts.

-- A framework to select good components for a secure software dependency graph.
+- A Software Supply Chain Risk Assessment Framework (SSCRAF) to assess and evaluate the risk of software products.